 Tools such as self-service knowledge bases and chatbots can help boost productivity without completely replacing the human touch.

+Set up a VoIP number with an auto-attendant feature that can take voice inputs and solve customer questions on autopilot.
 You can use an automated chatbot to identify a customer’s problem and route them to the right service representative.
 This frees up time for your service team members and still gives your customers a human interaction.

 How your employee experience affects customer satisfaction